-ENG 101 Ancient Literature

 ENG 102 Medieval and Renaissance Literature

 ENG 103 18th and 19th Century Literature

 ENG 104 Modern and Contemporary Literature

+ENG 201 Chaucer

-ENG 201 Chaucer FNG 204 Shakespeare:
+ENG 204 Shakespeare: Early Plays, To 1603

-ENG 204 Shakespeare: Early Plays, To 1603 ENG 206 Shakespeare: Late Plays, 1603 - 1613
+ENG 206 Shakespeare: Late Plays, 1603 - 1613

-- 3. Completion of one Writing course. - 4.
-Completion of four English and Comparative Literature courses, each at the 200- or 300-level.

-- 5. Additional requirements and things to note: - a.
+- 4. Completion of one Writing course. - 5.
+Completion of four English and Comparative Literature courses, each at the 200- or 300-level. - 6.
+Additional requirements and things to note: - a.
+A grade of "C-" or higher is required in all courses contributing to the major. - b.
 The following courses, taught by foreign language faculty in translation (with English texts), are pre-approved for cross-listed 200-, 300- and 400-level credit in the major and the minor in English and Comparative Literature: - JPN 250 Princes, Hermits and Courtesans: Traditional Japanese Literature in Translation - JPN 251 Identity and Nation in Modern Japanese Literature - FRE 406, SPN 406 French and Spanish Crossroads in the Caribbean and Africa